garden-rs/garden/doc/src/commands.md

 It is safe to re-run the `grow` command and re-grow a tree.
 Existing trees will have their git configuration updated to match the configured remotes.
-Missing repositories are created by cloning the configured tree url.
+Missing repositories are created by cloning the configured tree URL.

 ### Branches